medullan/starter-stacks/gatling/ReadMe.md

 =======================

-This vagrant box is provisioned by ansible with the gatlin load testing tool
+This vagrant box is provisioned by ansible with the gatling load testing tool

 ----------